adgellida/ubunsys/README.md

 * Save user configuration for use it when you re-open app.

-* Create a category to personal scripts.

 * Disable keyring.

 DONE
 =============================================

+* Run scripts selector.

+* Create a category to personal scripts.

+* Implement code to generate new apps automatically to save a bunch of code lines.

+* Save selection.

+* Best server selection to download updates.

+* Support make install.

 * 16.04 compatible, but not 100%.